I See Stars: Renegades Forever and New Demons (2013–15)

+In early to mid 2013, the band finished their fourth studio album, New Demons, which was released on October 22.
+Joey Sturgis was the producer for the album.
+Klayton of Celldweller programmed four tracks on the album.
+The band later announced that they recorded a "heavier" song featuring vocalist Frank Palmeri of Emmure and a cameo appearance by Mattie Montgomery of For Today.
+That song, "Can We Start Again", was released on YouTube on May 12, 2013.

+On June 17, 2013, Alternative Press published an exclusive premiere on their website of the first single from New Demons entitled "Violent Bounce (People Like ¥øμ)".

-On Warped Tour 2013, the band started to play a new, unheard song on stage.
-The song was revealed to be 'Ten Thousand Feet' and will feature on the upcoming album 'New Demons'.
-Alongside this, a 20-second preview of the song 'Murder Mitten' was added on the end of Sumerian Records' 'Started From The Bottom, Now We Here Tour' uploaded on the record labels YouTube channel.
-On September 24 at Midnight, the band released the second single titled "Murder Mitten".
-The single was released alongside a lyric video on YouTube.
-On October 8, I See Stars released the title track 'New Demons' as a free song to those who pre-ordered the album.
-The album then leaked on October 10.
+During Warped Tour 2013, the band played "Ten Thousand Feet" as a preview to New Demons.
+On September 24, the band released the second single titled "Murder Mitten".
+On October 8, I See Stars released the title track "New Demons" as a free song to those who pre-ordered the album, which leaked on October 10.

-On August 27, 2013, the band announced their North American headlining tour Started From The Bottom Now We Here with The Word Alive, Crown the Empire, and guests Dayshell, Get Scared, and Palisades, beginning in Albuquerque, NM at The Historic Sunshine Theater on October 29 and ending in St. Louis, MO on November 24.
+On August 27, 2013, the band announced their North American headlining tour Started From The Bottom Now We Here with The Word Alive, Crown the Empire, and guests Dayshell, Get Scared, and Palisades, beginning in Albuquerque, New Mexico, at the Historic Sunshine Theater on October 29 and ending in St. Louis on November 24.

 On December 13, 2013, the band announced that they will be direct supporting Attila's "The New King's Tour" with supporting acts Capture, Ice Nine Kills and Myka Relocate beginning on January 31, 2014.

-They got into a brief feud with Ronnie Radke over some allegations of being unprofessional which lead to some back and forth tweets.
-Ronnie recorded a diss song called “I Wash Cars” which was meant to be as an inside joke, but leaked.
-They have squashed the beef.

-They headlined The All Stars Tour in Summer 2014.
+The band headlined The All Stars Tour in Summer 2014.
 They also toured in December 2014 with Razihel.

-An acoustic album could possibly be in the works.

-On June 16, 2015, the band's Facebook page was hacked and used to promote Islamist propaganda.
+On June 16, 2015, the band's Facebook page was hijacked and posts began appearing on it that promoted Islamist propaganda.
+The attack was seemingly orchestrated by a Tunisian terrorist organization.